 Places to Stay in Kuala Lumpur

-No matter how many days you stay in Kuala Lumpur, you’ll find a range of accommodations to suit various budgets, KL is an affordable city to have a holiday.
+No matter how many days you stay in Kuala Lumpur, you’ll find a range of accommodations to suit various budgets; KL is an affordable city for a holiday.

-Whether you are looking for a KL hotel through Booking.com, staying cheap accommodation at a backpacker’s joint or renting a self-contained apartment through Airbnb, or a sample of Bukit Jalil hotels, you’ll have ample of opportunities to find the accommodation that is perfect to your specific needs.
+Whether you are looking for a KL hotel through Booking.com, staying in cheap accommodation at a backpacker’s joint, renting a self-contained apartment through Airbnb, or a sample of Bukit Jalil hotels, you’ll have ample opportunities to find the accommodation that is perfect for your specific needs.

 When I travelled with my family of four to Malaysia, we used Airbnb during our stay, and it was undoubtedly the right choice.
 Affordable, clean and large apartment, a great city location at a bargain price, there were no complaints on our behalf during our stay, and it will suit any family looking for a stylish place to stay.

 There are many ways to get around Kuala Lumpur, but before we get into the various modes of transport available to the traveller, let’s discuss a vital card you must get upon settling in and visiting Kuala Lumpur attractions.

 I speak of the MyRapid card, an easy scan in and out procedure that gets you onto the trains, monorail and buses and then to visit places in Kuala Lumpur.
 Tourists can buy most cards at train stations or nearby convenient stores.